Blog

 The compelling advantage

-The IDS harmonizes different datasets typically created by biopharma organizations, such as instrument data, CRO assay data, and software data.
-Because the IDS JSON files are predictable, consistent, self-describing, ontology-enabled, and vendor-agnostic, they allow companies to consume the data in their preferred applications and build searches and aggregations.
-They can seamlessly integrate the data into visualization and analysis software, as well as ML/AI applications.
-The flywheel is turning and the momentum is building up because AI compels customers to recognize and demand what should have always been available: liberated, vendor-agnostic data, free from silos.
-Together with the Tetra Scientific Data and AI Cloud, you can unlock the insights from your data and uncover new possibilities.
+The IDS harmonizes diverse scientific datasets in biopharma, including data from instruments, experimental context, and informatics systems.
+Because the IDS JSON files are consistent, self-describing, ontology-enabled, and vendor-agnostic, they allow companies to consume the data in their preferred applications and build searches and aggregations.
+Furthermore, Tetra ontologies augment data for scientific use cases beyond instrument-generated data.
+They seamlessly integrate the data into visualization and analysis software, as well as ML/AI applications.
+The flywheel is turning and momentum is building because AI compels customers to recognize and demand what should have always been available: liberated, vendor-agnostic data, free from silos.
+Leveraging the Tetra Scientific Data and AI Cloud, you can unlock the insights from your data and uncover new possibilities.